McWane

-McWane, Inc. is one of the world's largest manufacturers of iron water works and plumbing products and one of America's largest privately owned companies.
+McWane Industries, Inc. is one of the world's largest manufacturers of iron water works and plumbing products and one of America's largest privately owned companies.
 The company manufactures a host of different products including ductile iron pipe and fittings, cast iron soil pipe and fittings, heavy duty couplings, utility poles, and related products.
 McWane is also a manufacturer of pressurized cylinders for the storage of propane and other gases through its Manchester Tank and Equipment Company division and tank refurbishment and recertification through its Ditech Testing division, as well as fire protection systems and extinguishers through its Amerex subsidiary.
+Additionally, McWane owns and operates hotels, self-storage businesses and industrial warehousing through Highline Real Estate.

-Based in Birmingham, Alabama, McWane is a family owned company employing more than 6,000 team members in over 20 manufacturing locations worldwide.
+Based in Birmingham, Alabama, McWane is a family-owned company employing more than 6,000 team members in over 20 locations worldwide.
 In addition to the United States, the company has international operations in Canada, China, and India.
 McWane’s products are used across Asia and the Pacific, Europe, South America and nearly everywhere in North America.
-McWane's operating revenues were estimated at approximately $2.3 billion in 2022.
+McWane's operating revenues were estimated at approximately $3.4 billion in 2025.

 History

 J. R. McWane founded the McWane Cast Iron Pipe Company in 1921 in Birmingham, Alabama, where it has maintained its headquarters since.
 McWane introduced innovations to foundry technologies and processes.
 He also introduced progressive initiatives to improve working conditions.
 In 1920, one year before the founding of McWane, J.R.
 McWane wrote, "The industry that maintains an army of workers without regard to their working and living conditions, their health, recreations, religious and social life cannot succeed in the largest sense."
-His vision is referred to within the company as "The McWane Way", and can be summarized as aiming to improve both the methods of work and the lives of the workers, rather than focusing only on financial loss.
+His vision is referred to within the company as "The McWane Way", and can be summarized as aiming to improve both the methods of work and the lives of the workers, rather than focusing solely on financial gain.

-In 2006, McWane's Atlantic States plant in New Jersey became the first foundry in North America to apply technology to substantially limit mercury emissions.
-The following year, a McWane plant, Clow Valve Company in Oskaloosa, Iowa, was the first iron and brass foundry in the country to be recognized as a Voluntary Protection Program site by OSHA.